8. Accident and legal procedures, and other non-operational matters

 To avoid difficulties over the payment of claims, an undertaking should, if possible, be obtained from the solicitors issuing the citation that the witness’s attendance fee and subsistence and travelling expenses will be paid.
 Any sums recovered should be remitted to the area office.

-If an examiner sustains an injury, however slight, during working hours, a report must immediately be sent to the SEO for entry in the accident book.
+If an examiner sustains an injury, however slight, during working hours, a report must immediately be submitted using HS1 incident report form.